Acute Liver Failure in Dogs

 • Fluid therapy: Intravenous infusions to stabilize the circulation and correct electrolyte imbalances.

-• Blood sugar control: In the case of xylitol poisoning, hypoglycemia is often a threat, which must be prevented by administering glucose.
+• Control of blood sugar: In the case of xylitol poisoning, there is often a risk of hypoglycemia, which must be prevented by administering glucose.

 Specific treatment of the causes

-• Antibiotics: For bacterial infections such as leptospirosis, suitable antibiotics (e.g., penicillins, doxycycline) are used.
+• Antibiotics: In the case of bacterial infections such as leptospirosis, suitable antibiotics (e.g., penicillins, doxycycline) are used.

 • Antidotes: In the case of toxic influences such as mushroom toxins or paracetamol overdoses, antidotes (e.g., acetylcysteine) are administered.